How to Drive a Rental Moving Truck

 Don’t Miss Out On The Truck-Specific Road Signs

 Now that you’re driving a moving truck, remember that you’ll have to keep an eye out for truck-specific road signs that you’re used to merrily ignoring when you drive your car.
 The three types of road signs that you particularly look out for are the lane restriction signs, weigh station stop signs, and overhead clearance signs.
+You may read our article on Should my Moving Truck stop on Weigh Station?

 Depending on what state you are driving in, you might not be allowed to use the left lane.
 Keeping an eye out for the lane restriction signs will save you money spent on paying off tickets.
 Similarly, you wouldn’t want your truck to get stuck under a bridge or in a tunnel, right?
 That’s why overhead clearance signs should not be missed out on.
 Finally, also be mindful of the speed limit signs while driving a moving truck.
 Ideally, always drive at a speed that’s 5-6 miles per hour below the specified speed limit.